devleaks/cockpitdecks-docs/docs/Extending/Development/Reference/Glossary.md

 The Maestro of Cockpitdecks is the Cockpit entity.
 Internal components are interchangeably called *Cockpitdecks* items or *Cockpit* items (word is shorter *!*).

-## Cockpitdecks Data
+## Cockpitdecks Internal Data

-Cockpit or Cockpitdecks Data is an internal Cockpitdecks value mainly kept for statistical or introspection purposes.
+Cockpit or Cockpitdecks or simply Internal Data is an internal Cockpitdecks value mainly kept for statistical or introspection purposes.
 Button internal state is maintained inside a few Cockpitdecks internal data.
+(CockpitData, CockpitdecksData, InternalData are synonyms.)

 End-users and Cockpitdecks developer can define and use internal cockpitdecks data.
 They all behave like simulator data, propagating changes to their listeners.